 - Spray some oil in three bowls and put each dough in the centre.

 - Cover each bowl with cling wrap and leave them somewhere warm (or leave them in an oven for 1 hour at 30 c).

-- Shape each piece into a nice round shape and place it in a baking tin lined up next to each other.
+- Punch each ball of dough down and divide them into 6 even-sized pieces.
+Shape each piece into a nice round shape and place it in a baking tin lined up next to each other.

 - Cover the baking tin with cling wrap and leave it in warm place till the size of the dough doubles.